Things To Do

 Hiking & Backpacking

 Big Moose Resort is centrally located for hiking in the Absaroka – Beartooth Wilderness, and the Gallatin, Custer and Shoshone National Forests, and provides easy access to Yellowstone National Park for the ultimate back country trek.
 Whether it’s a day hike or week long adventure, Big Moose is at the heart of hiking country.
 We once had a hiker who stayed in the mountains for 2 months – Wow!
 With easy access to trail heads via Hwy 212, the Beartooth All-American Road, or Hwy 296, the Chief Joseph Scenic Byway, it is only a scenic drive or short walk to begin a hike.
 Big Moose Resort is walking distance from the Clark’s Fork Trail Head!
 Back country hiking takes you to pristine lakes, streams, waterfalls, meadows & valleys.
 You may encounter some fantastic wildlife so don’t forget the camera!
-Guidance as well as supplies & equipment can be obtained in Cooke City for your unforgettable Montana hiking experience.
+Guidance as well as supplies & equipment can be obtained near by for your unforgettable Montana hiking experience.